svenschultze/VOIX/README.md

   * **Framework Agnostic**: Works with React, Vue, Svelte, or vanilla JavaScript.
   * **Privacy First**: All data stays local in your browser.
 No tracking, no data collection, and complete user control.

+## 🌐 The Vision

+VOIX represents a fundamental shift in web-AI integration.
+Rather than each website building its own chatbot or API integrations, VOIX establishes a standard where:

+### Websites Become Capability Providers
+- Sites declare what they can do using `<tool>` and `<context>` tags
+- No need for AI infrastructure or API keys
+- Works like semantic HTML—simple, declarative, and standards-based

+### Users Maintain Complete Control
+- Choose any AI provider (OpenAI, Anthropic, local models)
+- Conversations never touch the website's servers
+- Switch providers anytime without losing functionality

+### Innovation Remains Decentralized
+- VOIX is a standard, not a product
+- Anyone can build compatible interfaces
+- Future browsers could integrate native support
+- Enables an ecosystem like we have with web browsers today

+Imagine a future where `<tool>` and `<context>` are HTML standards, where every browser supports AI interactions natively, and where privacy isn't a feature but an architectural guarantee.
+VOIX is the first step toward that future.

 ## ⚙️ How It Works

 VOIX operates through a simple yet powerful architecture, connecting your website with an AI assistant via a Chrome extension.